Manto (basic Chinese bun dough)

 8

-*When making Chinese buns, cut the portions of the dough and use them.
+*If you are making Chinese steamed buns, cut the appropriate amount of dough from this point and use it.

 9

-The fermentation guideline is to allow secondary fermentation at room temperature and the dough to grow a little larger, but if you are in a hurry, it is best to use the fermentation function of the oven or place it on a pot filled with hot water at about 40°C.
+Let it rise for the second time at room temperature, and when the dough has expanded in size, it is ready to rise, but if you are in a hurry, you can use the rise function on your oven or place it on top of a pot of hot water at about 40°C.

-After secondary fermentation, set it in a steamer with a rise in steam, cover it and heat it over medium heat.
-Steam for about 6-8 minutes and it's finished.
+After the second rise, place it in a steamer with steam rising, cover, and heat over medium heat.
+Steam for about 6 to 8 minutes and it's done.

 500g of ingredients